-General and administrative expenses were higher for the six months ended June 30, 2007 compared to the prior year reflecting the fact that the REIT commenced conducting active business in the first quarter of 2007.
-General and administrative expenses consist of legal and consulting fees (\$127,000), audit fees (\$100,000), directors fees (\$70,000), asset management fee (\$67,000), capital tax (\$42,000), corporate filing and transfer fees (\$25,000) and other expenses (\$72,000).
+General and administrative expenses were higher for the three and nine months ended September 30, 2007 compared to the prior year, reflecting the fact that the REIT commenced conducting active business in the first quarter of 2007.
+General and administrative expenses consist of legal and consulting fees of \$215,000, audit fees of \$160,000, directors fees of \$115,000, asset management fees of \$131,000, capital tax of \$44,000, corporate filing, shareholder reports, news releases and transfer fees of \$86,000 and other expenses of \$92,000.
 The asset management fee is payable to C.A.
 Bancorp Inc. and is further described under "Asset Management Agreement".
-During the quarter, capital tax was reclassified from rental property operating costs since the costs are not recoverable from the tenants.
 The capital tax represents capital taxes of the Company, which after the conversion to the REIT is now a wholly-owned subsidiary of the REIT.
+Approximately \$42,000 of the capital taxes relate to the period prior to the conversion of the Company into the REIT.
+For the third quarter 2007 and onward, capital taxes of the Company are minimal.

-Corporate transaction costs of \$754,027 for the six months ended June 30, 2007, reflect legal, audit, printing and other costs incurred for the Company's May 10, 2007 conversion to a real estate investment trust.
+For the nine months ended September 30, 2007, corporate transaction costs and other consist of: (a) \$790,038, reflecting legal, audit, printing and other costs incurred for the Company's May 10, 2007 conversion to a real estate investment trust; and (b) \$428,762, reflecting due diligence costs incurred on the Western portfolio deal that was terminated.

-The REIT realized a net loss of approximately \$1.7 million for the six months ended June 30, 2007 or \$1.01 per unit basic and diluted, compared with a net loss of \$47,855 or \$0.14 per unit basic and diluted for the six months ended June 30, 2006.
+The REIT realized a net loss of \$2,752,054 for the nine months ended September 30, 2007 or \$0.57 per unit basic and diluted, compared with a net loss of \$79,554 or \$0.22 per unit basic and diluted for the nine months ended September 30, 2006.
+Impacting the per unit amounts is the equity issue completed in August 2007.